Top 5 misconceptions about building a CMMC Level 2 network

 This also applies to contractors that buy an end-to-end file or email solution and think that only the encrypted transit is in scope.

-Hate to break it to you, but I’m pretty sure that the Department of Defense disagrees.
+Hate to break it to you, but the Department of Defense disagrees.

-While we don’t have official scope guidance for CMMC yet, we do have scope guidance for DFARS 252.204-7012 which is the predecessor for CMMC.
+Even before CMMC becomes final, we have scope guidance for DFARS 252.204-7012 which is the predecessor for CMMC.
 DFARS 7012 says that “The Contractor shall provide adequate security on all covered contractor information systems.
 To provide adequate security, the Contractor shall implement, at a minimum, the following information security protections…

 Let’s look at the definitions that DFARS uses for scope.